 Cyber Security: The National Cyber Security Centre has issued specific guidelines in relation to cyber security, which includes limiting the number of devices you bring and keeping your documents safe to avoid identity theft.
 Before you travel, take a backup of your photos/data, turn on the ability to wipe your phone, make sure all devices have a unique password/PIN, and that your laptop has up-to-date antivirus software installed.
 With roaming costs, it may be cheaper and safer to bring a pay-as-you-go phone.
 While you’re in Russia, remember that WiFi might not be safe so consider what you’re sharing carefully and avoid internet banking.
 Don’t share your devices with anyone and keep them with you at all times.

 Entry: Don’t forget that you’ll need to register in the host city if you’re staying for longer than three days.
 Don’t buy tickets from touts as only official tickets will be valid.
-As mentioned previously, as well as a valid match ticket, you’ll need to present your FAN ID and passport to gain entry to stadiums.
+As mentioned previously, as well as a valid match ticket, you’ll need to present your FAN ID to gain entry to stadiums.
 Arrive early and choose what you bring to the match carefully (see Prohibited Items below) to avoid any security hold ups.

 Alcohol: You can’t bring alcohol in to the stadiums and the sale of alcohol at events associated with the tournament and surrounding shops will be restricted.
 Buying and drinking alcohol in glass containers will be banned on match days in certain areas of the host cities.